secretstartups/handbook/ceo/chief-of-staff-team/index.html.md

 Some projects or initiatives are very broad and cross-functional and *make sense* to belong to the CEO but are not a strategic use of the CEO's time.
 OKRs are a prime example.
 OKRs need to happen and are key to the business but it is not efficient for the CEO to shepherd the process along.
-The CoST is the shepherd for these sorts of projects and collaborates with all team members at GitLab to achieve success on such initatives.
+The CoST is the shepherd for these sorts of projects and collaborates with all team members at GitLab to achieve success on such initiatives.

 Examples of broad projects:
 * E-group offsite prep